-We use the Yellowstone magmatic system (Wyoming, US) as a case study, as it is one of the best studied volcanic systems on Earth that has a significant hazard potential having ejected around 1000 km^3 during the last eruption.
-Even though there are no indications that an eruption of this size is imminent, if it occurs it will likely have significant effects on the global economy.
-A comprehensive summary on the evolution and petrology of the Yellowstone magmatic system is given by [19].
-Geophysically, Yellowstone is a well-studied area.
-Figure 1 summarizes the available observational data constraints that include gravity anomaly, GPS uplift velocities for a period of high activity from 2003 to 2008 [20], and the orientation of the minimum principal stress ([21]).
-Furthermore, [22] and [23] give an overview over the seismic tomography, earthquakes, surface uplift and stress orientations within and at the system.
-Even though the exact geometry of the Yellowstone magmatic system remains under discussion, recent publications, (e.g. [1] based on seismic tomography), suggest that the system extends over lithospheric scales ranging from a deep mantle plume over a large partially molten magma chamber within the lower crust to a shallow partially molten magma chamber in the upper crust.
-We make use of these tomographic results and convert the velocity anomalies into a 3D geometry of the magma chambers as part of our numerical models.
-We subsequently perform 3D mechanical models of the system, taking the visco-elasto-plastic rheology of rocks into account and compare model predictions with data.
+We use the Yellowstone magmatic system (Wyoming, US) as a case study, as it is one of the best studied volcanic systems on Earth that has a significant hazard potential having ejected around 1000 km during the last eruption ( $\sim$ 640 ka).
+A comprehensive summary on the evolution and petrology of the Yellowstone magmatic system is given by [15].
+Geophysically, Yellowstone is a wellstudied area.
+Figure 1 summarizes the available observational data constraints that include gravity anomaly, GPS uplift velocities for a period of high activity from 2003 to 2008 [61], and the orientation of the minimum principal stress ([62]).
+Furthermore, [55] and [56] give an overview over the seismic tomography, earthquakes, surface uplift and stress orientations within and at the system.
+Even though the exact geometry of the Yellowstone magmatic system remains under discussion, recent publications, (e.g [33] based on seismic tomography), suggest that the system extends over lithospheric scales ranging from a deep mantle plume over a magma reservoir within the lower crust at a depth of 40 km ( $\sim$ 46000 km) to a shallow magma reservoir ( $\sim 10000 \text{ km}^3$ ) in the upper crust at a depth of 15 km.
+A 2D numerical study of the Yellowstone magmatic system has been published very recently [16].
+They investigated the effect of rheological changes in the magma reservoir during the emplacement of the magma bodies.
+A thermal mantle plume emplaced in the asthenosphere results after several Ma in strong magmatic reworking of the crust.
+Due to rheological contrasts at the crust-mantle (Moho) transition and the lower-upper crustal (Conrad) transition, magmas may stall at such locations and experience chemical differentiation (e.g. fractional differentiation from basalt to rhyolite).
+As a conclusion the authors highlight the importance of taking the large scale dynamics (lithosphere scale) and complex rheologies of crust and mantle into account while studying magmatic systems.
+However, with the current computing capacity it is unfeasible to systematically study the full evolution of such systems in 3D.
+Our aims are to fit the present day geophysical observations by instantaneous numerical models and to understand the processes that influence these observables.
+In particular we want to investigate the effect of a visco-elasto-plastic rheology on the surface observables in combination with the effect of inflation of the magmatic chambers.
+We retrieve the present day geometry by interpreting the tomographic results and converting the velocity anomalies into a 3D geometry of the magma reservoirs.
+We then perform instantaneous 3D mechanical models of the system, taking the visco-elastoplastic rheology of rocks into account and compare model predictions with present day data.
+An instantaneous numerical model is usually described as the solution of the numerical model after one time step, as such the model is essentially not time dependent.
+Since we include elasticity in the models we refer to the term instantaneous as the solution of the numerical model after reaching elastic relaxation (see Appendix 2).